 About one in ten people with thymomas have a form of anemia known as red cell aplasia, or hypogammaglobulinemia.
 This deficiency of immune-fighting gamma globulins increases susceptibility to infections.

 As many as one in ten thymic tumors are found to be thymic carcinoma.
 Thymic carcinomas can grow more quickly than thymomas and can sometimes spread outside the thymus.
 These tumors sometimes require combinations of different therapies, such as chemotherapy or radiation in addition to surgery.

-These rare and slow-growing cancers, also known as neuroendocrine tumors, more commonly arise in the digestive tract and lungs, but on rare occasions can also appear in the thymus gland.
+Thymic carcinoids are rare and slow-growing cancers, also known as neuroendocrine tumors.
+They more commonly arise in the digestive tract and lungs, but on rare occasions can also appear in the thymus gland.
 They occur more frequently in men than in women and are more likely than thymomas to spread or recur.

 The rare genetic disorder multiple endocrine neoplasia (MEN) syndrome is sometimes associated with thymic carcinoids because it can prompt the parathyroid glands, pituitary gland, and pancreas to produce too many hormones.

 Many people don’t experience any symptoms with tumors of the thymus and are found to have the illness only as a result of testing for other conditions.
 When symptoms are present, they can include a persistent cough, muscle weakness, chest pressure or pain, or trouble breathing.

 Occasionally when a person has a thymic carcinoid, the body may make too much of a substance called ACTH, which causes the adrenal glands to produce excess cortisol and other hormones, leading to weight gain, muscle weakness, diabetes, increased body and facial hair, and thin or darkened skin (Cushing’s syndrome).